Polymerase chain reaction: Optimization

 In practice, PCR can fail for various reasons, such as sensitivity or contamination.
 Contamination with extraneous DNA can lead to spurious products and is addressed with lab protocols and procedures that separate pre-PCR mixtures from potential DNA contaminants.
 For instance, if DNA from a crime scene is analyzed, a single DNA molecule from lab personnel could be amplified and misguide the investigation.
 Hence the PCR-setup areas is separated from the analysis or purification of other PCR products, disposable plasticware used, and the work surface between reaction setups needs to be thoroughly cleaned.

 Specificity can be adjusted by experimental conditions so that no spurious products are generated.
 Primer-design techniques are important in improving PCR product yield and in avoiding the formation of unspecific products.
 The usage of alternate buffer components or polymerase enzymes can help with amplification of long or otherwise problematic regions of DNA.
-For instance, Q5 polymerase is said to be ~280 times less error-prone than Taq polymerase.
+For instance, Q5 polymerase is said to be ≈280 times less error-prone than Taq polymerase.
 Both the running parameters (e.g. temperature and duration of cycles), or the addition of reagents, such as formamide, may increase the specificity and yield of PCR.
 Computer simulations of theoretical PCR results (Electronic PCR) may be performed to assist in primer design.

 Applications

 Selective DNA isolation

 PCR allows isolation of DNA fragments from genomic DNA by selective amplification of a specific region of DNA.
-This use of PCR augments many ways, such as generating hybridization probes for Southern or northern hybridization and DNA cloning, which require larger amounts of DNA, representing a specific DNA region.
+This use of PCR augments, such as generating hybridization probes for Southern or northern hybridization and DNA cloning, which require larger amounts of DNA, representing a specific DNA region.
 PCR supplies these techniques with high amounts of pure DNA, enabling analysis of DNA samples even from very small amounts of starting material.

 Other applications of PCR include DNA sequencing to determine unknown PCR-amplified sequences in which one of the amplification primers may be used in Sanger sequencing, isolation of a DNA sequence to expedite recombinant DNA technologies involving the insertion of a DNA sequence into a plasmid, phage, or cosmid (depending on size) or the genetic material of another organism.
 Bacterial colonies (such as E. coli) can be rapidly screened by PCR for correct DNA vector constructs.
 PCR may also be used for genetic fingerprinting; a forensic technique used to identify a person or organism by comparing experimental DNAs through different PCR-based methods.

 Some PCR fingerprint methods have high discriminative power and can be used to identify genetic relationships between individuals, such as parent-child or between siblings, and are used in paternity testing (Fig. 4).
 This technique may also be used to determine evolutionary relationships among organisms when certain molecular clocks are used (i.e. the 16S rRNA and recA genes of microorganisms).